-- The right to Proper Written Notification of any Case Resolution Meeting a Student is invited to attend as a result of a Report filed.
-The notification may include the following: - The time, date, and location of the Case Resolution Meeting and procedures for requesting a change in time and/or date; - A summary of the incident, copy of the redacted Report, OR the office or agency to contact to request information underlying the Report; - The Alleged Policy Violations being considered at the time of the Proper Written Notification; - The name of the Reporting Party (as available and appropriate); and - The process and Outcomes for not attending the Case Resolution Meeting.
+- The right to Proper Written Notification of any Case Resolution Meeting a Student is invited to attend as a result of a Report being filed.
+The notification may include the following: - The time, date, and location of the Case Resolution Meeting and procedures for requesting a change in time and/or date; - A summary of the incident, copy of the redacted Report, or the office or agency to contact to request information underlying the Report; - The Alleged Policy Violations being considered at the time of the Proper Written Notification; - The name of the Reporting Party and/or office or agency (as available and appropriate); and o The process and Outcomes for not attending the Case Resolution Meeting.